 3. Provide examples to end users

 It’s also worthwhile to require your small business customers to administer a malware education test to their employees.
-For example, you can share SonicWALL’s phishing quiz with your customers, which includes examples of infected and legitimate emails and provides explanation of how to tell the difference.
+For example, you can share Barracuda MSP’s Ultimate Phishing Quiz with your customers, which includes examples of infected and legitimate emails and provides explanations about how to tell the difference.

 Keeping Paul’s advice in mind, you should begin reaching out to your customers, offering a “health check” where you inspect their systems to uncover any security vulnerabilities.
-It’s important to start educating your small business customers as soon as possible because, as we all know, there are new cyber threats emerging each and every day.
+It’s important to start educating your small business customers as soon as possible because new cyber threats are emerging every day.
 Without the users acting as the final line of defense, even technical safeguards won’t protect a small business from a ransomware attack.